-ADVANCED LEARNING PLANS, 2019-20Welcome to the 2019-20 school year!
+ADVANCED LEARNING PLANS, 2022-23Welcome to the 2022-23 school year!
 Information on the online, interactive Advanced Learning Plan (ALP) process for all gifted high school students.In order to better serve the Gifted and Talented population at Coronado High School, all students this year will be given the opportunity to create a plan that will help them set goals for success in college/career planning, and focus on academic performance and personal challenges.
 Formally identified GT students will complete an interactive, online ALP.
 GT resource teachers will personally consult with students, provide assistance with locating resources or fulfilling goals, and assist in creating a meaningful resume that can be used for college applications or postsecondary opportunities.
-Please referto schedule below outlining when Mrs. Schulzki will be meeting and working with GT students throughout the year.If you have any questions or concerns, please contact Ann Schulzki at email@example.com or 328-3631.Connect to ICAP through Naviance found at www.d11.org/CoronadoClick on Students, Links, Naviance - Click on Clever
+Please refer to the schedule below outlining when Mrs. Schulzki will be meeting and working with GT students throughout the year.If you have any questions or concerns, please contact Leslie Rutberg, or email@example.com, or 328-3631.Connect to ICAP through Naviance, found at www.d11.org/CoronadoClick on Students, Links, Naviance - Click on Clever

 Gifted and Talent Resources and meeting times this year, 2022-23